We get asked a lot of questions before Orientation starts. Below are some of those that are frequently asked by new students.

 13. What shopping is available in Thousand Oaks, just in case we forget something?

-Thousand Oaks has a variety of shopping options from Target to Wal-Mart, to Best Buy really close to CLU.
+Thousand Oaks has a variety of shopping options from Target to Wal-Mart, to Best Buy really close to Cal Lutheran.
 Check out this map with various shopping locations, just in case you forget that surge protector.

 14. What if I am already living on campus?

-Students who have moved on campus (fall athletes, Telios Students) before September 1, 2012 will still need to check-in at the Orientation check-in tent on Saturday, September 1 to check into school and pick-up your Orientation packet, schedule, and name tag.
+Students who have moved on campus (fall athletes, Telios Students) before August 28, 2015 will still need to check-in at the Orientation check-in table on Friday, August 28, 2015 in Kingsmen Park to check into school and pick-up your Orientation packet, schedule, and name tag.

 15. How do I schedule my classes?